 We believe that anger may be a more openly expressed and socially acceptable emotion than feeling depressed, vulnerable, or afraid.
 We distort our pain and fear into anger.
 It gives us a sense of strength to openly express our feelings without being afraid of rejection or judgment.
 Although denial may be a survival mechanism, anger is considered to be a masking effect.
 It helps us to hide our true emotions and put up a bold face, despite being hurt and in pain.
 However, anger does not necessarily mean aggression or rage, it can also manifest as frustration, resentment, irritation, and bitterness.

 When we begin to realize that anger is not the solution, we will begin to bargain.
-We begin to negotiate with God, Universe, divine power or even yourself to make things like they were used to.
+We begin to negotiate with God, the Universe, divine power or even ourselves to make things like they were used to.
 To take death away.
 To go back to the way of life before the tragic event.
 Bargaining is a natural response and acts as a coping mechanism against the feeling of grief.
 It’s when we try to come up with various alternate scenarios inside our minds.
 We start making several “if only” and “what if” statements.
 Bargaining enables us to delay the emotions of pain, confusion, and sadness.

 During this phase of grief, we know we are helpless to do anything about the situation and we are still unable to accept the loss of our loved one.
 So we focus on a higher power to request or pray to them in the hopes of a different outcome.
 We also start to emphasize our own mistakes, faults, and regrets regarding how we could have changed the outcome, even though it wouldn’t have made any significant difference to the loss.
 Yet we think about our interactions and behaviors with the deceased loved one and mentally note all the times we could have treated them better.
 Bargaining is a way to protest the helplessness we feel in the tragic reality.